Tife-CyberSec/My-CyberSec-Projects/network-security-lab/README.md

 # Network Security Lab

-This lab combines several hands-on exercises in Cisco Packet Tracer, Wireshark, and Kali Linux to explore how networks are set up, monitored, and attacked — and why security controls matter.
+This lab combines several hands-on exercises in Cisco Packet Tracer, Wireshark, and Kali Linux to explore how networks are set up, monitored, and attacked; and why security controls matter.

 ---